NyxCode/Ketamine_v0/README.md

-# Ketamin
+# Ketamine
-*Ketamin* is a simplistic embedded scripting language with a focus on ease of use
+*Ketamine* is a simplistic embedded scripting language with a focus on ease of use

 ```
 function greet(person) {